ksudar2021/OpenWeatherAPI/README.md

 This project has been written in java and maven.
 Please use maven commands to test it
 #Setup and Tests steps
 Git clone the repository
+Install the maven plugin
 Run the tests using #mvn test
 The reports will be generated under OpenWeatherAPI/reports containing json,html and xml formats

+TEST RESULTS
+4 Scenarios (1 failed, 3 passed)

+DEFECT TO BE RAISED:
+As per requirement the error response should be

+EXPECTED

+{
+"code": 401,
+"message": "Invalid API key.
+Please see http://openweathermap.org/faq#error401 for more info."
+}

+ACTUAL

+{
+    "cod": 401,
+    "message": "Invalid API key.
+Please see https://openweathermap.org/faq#error401 for more info."
+}

+"Cod" instead of "code"

 #Answers to the Questions